 - Open Internet Options by pressing Windows and typing its name inside the search bar.

 - When the Internet Options window opens, go to the Advanced tab and click the Reset button.

 - Select Delete personal settings if you wish and click the Reset button.

 - Wait for the reset process to finish.

-- When Registry Editor opens, in left pane navigate to HKEY_CURRENT_USER\Software\Microsoft\Windows\CurrentVersion\Internet Settings key.
+- When the Registry Editor opens, in the left pane navigate to the following key:

-- In left pane, locate ProxyEnable DWORD and double click it.
+- In the right pane, locate the ProxyEnable DWORD and double-click it.

 - Change Value Data to 0 and click OK to save changes.